 #6 Have a monthly budget meeting with your family

-Since your personal finances include your family, you must keep them aware of your ‘financial situation’.
+Since your finances include your family, you must keep them aware of your ‘financial situation’.
 You can start with creating a budget for your family members and have a monthly meeting with them.
-For instance, at the beginning of every month, you can sit with your family and discuss the upcoming expenses.
+For instance, you can sit with your family at the beginning of every month and discuss the upcoming expenses.
 For example, your kids might have something in school for which they need money, or they might have to buy new stationery.
 Similarly, you can consult with your partner and set a budget for groceries, bills, and so on.

 #7 Be prepared for the unexpected